 The Missouri state Medicaid plan allows for self-direction of non-medical personal care assistance via the MO HealthNet Consumer Directed Services program.
 Friends and select family members can be hired to provide care as long as they are registered with MO HealthNet.

 The state of Missouri also offers Home and Community Based Services (HCBS) Medicaid Waivers.
 These waivers provide long-term care for those who are elderly and / or disabled, allowing them to live at home or in the community, rather than a nursing home facility.
 This is a win-win situation, as home and community based care is less expensive than nursing home care, allowing the state to save money, and the individual in question can remain living independently.

-The Aged and Disabled Waiver program provides in-home services to seniors who require a nursing home level of care.
+The Aged and Disabled Waiver (ADW) program provides in-home services to seniors who require a nursing home level of care.
 Benefits include chore services, adult day care, respite care, home delivered meals, and homemaker services.
 Unlike the MCO program, which is mentioned above, this program is not an entitlement and has limited slots available for eligible applicants.

 The Supplemental Nursing Care (SNC) program offers financial assistance to help with the cost of care associated with living in a residential care facility, such as assisted living.